These phrases are a need to know.

-If you are planning to reside in Singapore (or are already living here), these are five key phrases that you need to know if you plan on blending without a sweat on the bustling streets of this tropical island city.
+If you are planning to reside in this nation (or are already living here), these are five key phrases that you need to know if you plan on blending without a sweat on the bustling streets of this tropical island city.

 ‘Makan’ is actually a Malay term meaning ‘to eat’ and has become very much a part of the Singlish vernacular.
 So when your friends or workmates should ‘chio’ (which, by the way, means ‘invite’) you to lunch, they are very likely to ask “Want to makan?” or say “Let’s go and makan”, or something else along those lines.

 The term holds much significance to many Singaporeans because, as you may or may not have heard, eating (or makan) is arguably a favourite pastime of Singaporeans.
 From Laksa to Hainanese Chicken Rice, and Chili Crab to Mee Siam, there is no shortage of delicious dishes on this tiny island that you can and simply must sample … which means that you are going to have to makan a lot!

 Siam (pronounced see-um) is a term that is customarily heard in crowded spaces; it is typically shouted out and accompanied by a distinct exclamation mark at the end—‘Siam!’